r7 Config Reference

 AddResponseHeader

-Adds or overrides an HTTP header on the client response before returning it to the client.
+Appends an HTTP header on the client response before it is returned to the client.

 | Parameter | Type | Required | Description |